phalcon/documentation/docs/db-models.md

     In the array defined in the column map, the keys are the actual names of the fields in the database, and the values are the _virtual_ fields we can use in your code

-Now we can use those _virtual_ fields (or column map) in your code:
+Now we can use those _virtual_ fields (or column maps) in your code:

 ```php
 <?php